shanmuganathan-balaraman/jsonyamlkeynavigator/README.md

 2. **Path Visualization and Copy**:
    - Click on any key or value in your JSON or YAML file.
    - The full path of the key will be displayed in the status bar.
-   - Click on the status bar display to copy the path to your clipboard.
+   - Click on the status bar display to copy the path to your clipboard or you can use `Copy Object Path` command from command palette.

 ## Installation